 That this message has been obscured by the despotic and masochistic tendencies of many who have delivered it cannot be doubted, and this obfuscation infects even the gospels themselves.
 But that this is the authentic message of Jesus is beyond doubt.
-Its authenticity is assured by its very radicality, its logical rightness, and its being in no one's exclusive, but everyone's inclusive, interest.
+Its authenticity is assured by its being in no one's exclusive, but everyone's inclusive, interest.
+In this way, it is a message reflecting the intrinsic value of caring itself,.